mannykary/FightPandemics/README.md

 the *sanitized* branch name of your feature branch (i.e. if the branch name has a `/` in it, it will be converted to a `-`, e.g. `feature/hot-potato` will be converted to `feature-hot-potato`).

+When a pull request is closed, the build will automatically be destroyed.

 _Coming soon: deployment to staging, and production._